wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/production.rst

 You will need to pull pre-built images from ``Gitlab`` to run them.
 How to do that?

-The first step is to create personal access token for this service.
+The first step is to create a personal access token for this service.
 Then, login into your registry with:

 .. code:: bash